livewire/livewire/docs/javascript.md

 ### The `snapshot` object

-Between each network request, Livewire seralizes the PHP component into an object that can be consumed in JavaScript.
+Between each network request, Livewire serializes the PHP component into an object that can be consumed in JavaScript.
 This snapshot is used to unserialize the component back into a PHP object and therefore has mechanisms built in to prevent tampering.

 ```js
 let snapshot = {